cisco7507/2016CloudSpecialistsSummitJuly/Heat/18_Exercise10.md

 You should know how to do that by now.

-Unfortuately the Horizon GUI doesn't show *allowed_address_pairs*, so we wil have to use the CLI Neutron client.
+Unfortuately the Horizon GUI doesn't show *allowed_address_pairs*, so we will have to use the CLI Neutron client.

 Show the port details of the second port's UUID (output from your Stack)